Donald Stovel Macdonald

 Donald Stovel Macdonald (1 March 1932 – 14 October 2018) was a Canadian lawyer, politician and diplomat.
 Macdonald was a long-time Liberal party Member of Parliament and Cabinet minister.
-In the early 1980s, he headed a royal commission (the Macdonald Commission) which recommended that Canada enter a free trade agreement with the United States.
+In the early 1980s, he headed a royal commission (known as the Macdonald Commission) which recommended that Canada enter a free trade agreement with the United States.
+From 1988 to 1991, Macdonald served as High Commissioner for Canada in the United Kingdom before returning to his law practice in Toronto.

 Early life and education

 Macdonald was born in Ottawa, Ontario.
 He graduated from the University of Trinity College in the University of Toronto in 1952.
 He subsequently attended Harvard Law School (LLM), as well as the University of Cambridge in England (Diploma in International Law).

 Political career

 He was first elected to the House of Commons of Canada in the 1962 election as the Liberal Member of Parliament for the Rosedale riding in Toronto.
-In 1967, he was the parliamentary secretary of Paul Martin, Secretary of State for External Affairs.
+In 1967, he was the parliamentary secretary of Paul Martin Sr., Secretary of State for External Affairs.
 He joined the Cabinet of Pierre Trudeau in 1968 and served successively as President of the Privy Council, Minister of National Defence, Minister of Energy, Mines and Resources and Minister of Finance.
-As Finance Minister, Macdonald introduced tougher Employment insurance rules in his 1976 budget, and wage and price controls in an attempt to control inflation in his 1977 budget.
+As the finance minister, Macdonald introduced tougher employment insurance rules in his 1976 budget, as well as wage and price controls in an attempt to control inflation in his 1977 budget.

 Macdonald resigned from Cabinet in 1977 to return to his law practice.
-When Pierre Trudeau announced his resignation as leader of the Liberal Party of Canada following his defeat in the 1979 election, Macdonald would have declared his candidacy for the position.
+When Trudeau announced his resignation as leader of the Liberal Party of Canada following his defeat in the 1979 election, Macdonald would have declared his candidacy for the position.
 However, with the unexpected defeat of Joe Clark's Progressive Conservative government on a motion of no confidence, the Liberals asked Trudeau to lead them into the 1980 election and cancelled the leadership campaign.
 Macdonald was not a candidate for the party leadership when Trudeau resigned again in 1984.